Importance of providing semantic structure

 - The built-in Google Docs equation editor does not natively generate MathML that allows screen readers to understand semantic meaning of math or science equations and others.

-- A workaround if you have to use Google Docs instead of an HTML page that renders MathML:
+- If you use Google Docs instead of an HTML page that renders MathML:

 - Just make sure that the alt text is written in a way that properly describes the equation in the exact way that it is visually displayed.

-- If the alt text is longer than 120 characters, then place it adjacent to the equation.
+- If the alt text is longer than 120 characters, then place it adjacent to the equation as a long description.

-- As a reminder, only use images of text if you really need to.
+- As a reminder, only use complex images of text if you really need to.

 - Place alt text on the image defining what it is.
 Then state that a long description is adjacent to the image.